-What is a bit odd about the history of Black Friday is how the word “black” became associated with the aspects of this holiday shopping.
+What is a bit odd about the history of Black Friday?
+It is how the word “black” became associated with the aspects of this holiday shopping.

 Where does the name come from?

-Throughout history, “black” days have been bad days, with the stock market crashes of 1929 referred to as beginning on Black Tuesday and then accelerating on Black Thursday.
-The crash of 1987 got tagged as Black Monday.
+Throughout history, “black” days have been bad days.
+The stock market crashes of 1929 were referred to as beginning on Black Tuesday and then accelerating on Black Thursday.
+The impact of 1987 got tagged as Black Monday.

-There are a host of exciting stories about Black Friday, with some being the stuff of “urban legend” while others appear to have some factual basis.
+There are many exciting stories about Black Friday, with some being the stuff of “urban legend” while others appear to have some factual basis.

-Another explanation that may have at least some basis was the use of the term Black Friday to describe the phenomenon of employees calling in sick on the day after Thanksgiving.
-They were trying to stretch the one day holiday into a four day weekend.
+Another explanation that may have some basis was the use of the term Black Friday to describe the phenomenon of employees calling in sick on the day after Thanksgiving.
+They were trying to stretch the one-day holiday into a four-day weekend.

-Today, to give employees the day after Thanksgiving off has become a common practice.
+Today, giving employees the day after Thanksgiving off has become common.
 The most credible explanations for the history of Black Friday originated in Philadelphia.

 The Urban Legend of the Philadelphia Police Department